-Woman Accuses Alabama Senate Candidate Of Unwanted Sexual Contact When She Was 14
+Woman Accuses Alabama Senate Candidate Of Sexual Contact When She Was 14

-Roy Moore, the Republican nominee for the open Senate seat in Alabama, is facing an accusation from a woman who says that he initiated unwanted sexual contact when she was 14 years old and Moore was a 32-year-old assistant district attorney.
+Roy Moore, the Republican nominee for the open Senate seat in Alabama, is facing an accusation from a woman who says that he initiated sexual contact when she was 14 years old and Moore was a 32-year-old assistant district attorney.

-The Washington Post published a story Thursday documenting the accusations, Leigh Corfman, who spoke on the record to the paper along with her mother, as well as three other women who say Moore pursued romantic involvement when they were between the ages of 16 and 18 and he was in his early thirties.
+The Washington Post published a story Thursday documenting the accusations by Leigh Corfman, who spoke on the record to the paper along with her mother, as well as three other women who say Moore pursued romantic involvement when they were between the ages of 16 and 18 and he was in his early 30s.
 The age of consent in Alabama is 16.

 Moore, now 70, denied the allegations in a statement to the Post.